Technical Architecture

 • DNS

-Per concept an architect draws a concept design sketch to have an owner/client approve of the concept (and IT implementation costs and impact).
-And also per concept, he draws a principle details diagram.
+Per concept, an architect draws a concept design sketch to have an owner/client approve of the concept (and IT implementation costs and impact).
+Also, per concept, he draws a diagram of principle details.
 That diagram shows what elements or components should be in place or not.

 If many elements or components of a concept are failing, the concept will not work at all or produce results.
-If all elements or components are available the concept will work optimally and produce the intended results.
+The concept will work optimally if all elements or components are available and produce the intended results.
 With diagrams and colors, the architect has to make visible what is and what is not in place.

 IT Infrastructure Landscape vs Blueprint